0xboz/blog/_posts/2019-06-23-how-to-run-stationarity-tests-on-cryptocurrencies-trading-data.md

 (venv) python catalyst_test.py
 ```

 I hope you enjoyed this tutorial.
 As always, the source code can be found on my [github](https://github.com/0xboz/stationarity_on_crypto_trading_data) as well.
 Feel free to shoot me a message if you have any questions/comments.
-I also created a ```QUANT CHANNEL``` on one of the most popular crypto servers (Ripple XRP).
 Feel like stopping by and say hi?
-We have tons of down-to-earth folks who have been in crypto-verse for a long time.
 Let us talk more about crypto and quantitative trading over there.
-[Here is the discord invite link](https://discord.gg/jchMcc2).
+[Here is the discord invite link](https://discord.gg/JHt7UQu).

 Stay safe and happy trading.